What Is Plasma?

 Plasma is a critical component in the treatment of many serious health problems.
 This is why there are frequent blood drives encouraging people to donate blood plasma.

 If you want to donate plasma to help others in need, you will go through a screening process beforehand to make sure your blood is healthy and safe.
-If you qualify as a plasma donor, you'll spend about an hour and a half at a clinic on every subsequent visit.
+If you qualify as a plasma donor, you'll spend about an hour and a half at a clinic on every follow-up visit.

 During the actual blood donation process, your blood is drawn through a needle placed in a vein in one arm.
 Then a special machine separates the plasma (and often the platelets) from your blood sample.
 This process is called plasmapheresis.
 The remaining red blood cells and other blood components are then returned to your body, along with a little saline (salt) solution.